htcondor/htcondor/docs/classad-attributes/classad-types.rst

     priority information.
 Attributes in the accounting ad are listed and described in :doc:`/classad-attributes/accounting-classad-attributes`
-    The accounting ads for active users can be queried with the *condor_userprio* command, or the accounting ads for all users, including historical ones can be queried with *condor_userprio* -negotiator.
+    The accounting ads for active users can be queried with the :tool:`condor_userprio` command, or the accounting ads for all users, including historical ones can be queried with :tool:`condor_userprio` -negotiator.
     Accounting ads hold information about total usage over the user's HTCondor lifetime, but submitter ads hold instantaneous information.